sandipgshinde/PushNotifications/README.md

 Known Issues
 ==================
   * Due to time limitation, DataBase integration to store notification into DB is not implemented
+  * So user will not see notification on page refresh
   * Test user details are pre-populated into DB
   * User Logout functionality is missing